 – In the morning you cleared an area of ground and fluffed it up with a rake.

-– The next morning you’re out enjoying your mowing job and remember that track patch, so you go check it.
+– The next morning you’re out enjoying your mowing job and remember that track patch, so you go check.
 Most of the grass clippings have dried, and their color changed.
 A house cat left a trail across your fluffed up earth, and the grass clippings that fell into its tracks look undisturbed.
-Of the grass clippings in the raccoon tracks, some have been bent, others pressed into the soil.
+Of the grass clippings in the raccoon tracks, some have been bent, others pressed into the soil and have bits of soil on their upper and lower surfaces.
 The raccoon tracks appear crisper, the edges more sharply defined, and some of the disturbed soil a shade darker than similar areas in the cat tracks, oh, and someone stepped in one of someone else’s tracks.

 The signs of weathering one looks for?

-A few are: changes caused by rain, the degree of edge crumbling, wind-blown debris or objects fallen in, erosion, changes caused by expansion and contraction, change in color, more recent tracks.
+Are many and some vary with the seasons.
+A few are: changes caused by rain, the degree of edge crumbling or rounding, wind-blown debris or objects fallen in, erosion, changes caused by expansion and contraction, change in color, more recent tracks.

 Making one’s own list of the causes of weathering, the signs and the ways they change is no waste of time!